hasgeek/hasjob/README.md

 Edit the top few lines of test file `tests/test_job_post.js` with the URL, username and password.

 Run the test with `casperjs test tests/test_job_post.js`.

+## Disabling Cache

+If you ever want to disable caching when developing, inside your `development.py`, add these lines -

+    CACHE_TYPE = 'null'
+    CACHE_NO_NULL_WARNING = False

 ## Other notes